pablesite/Cryptocurrency-Live-Trading-Bot/README.md

     `double _bottomBreak = -1.5 * _commission;`
     `double _recession = -1.25 * _commission;`
     `double _topBreak = 1.0 * _commission;`
-    `int _lookBackPeriod = 5;`
+    `int _lookBackPeriod = 3;`

 - **Start/Stop of three types of simulations**.
 Each of the three types works in a similar way.
 Two threads are launched at the same time: one to fetch data and store it in a shared queue (message_queue), and another to get the data from the queue when it is available and apply the logic of the strategy.
     - With **simulated data**: A function has been programmed that randomly simulates data trying to simulate the behavior of a cryptocurrency.
+In this case, it is prepared to simulate data each 0.01 secs in order to understand how CryptoBot works.
+You can change the speed of data simulated in `void SimulateData::fetchData()`
     - With **historical data**: A functions that read data from a textfile has been developed.
 In this way different configuration parameters in the strategy can be tested with the same input data in order to compare results.
+In this case, it is prepared to read historical data each 0.1 secs in order to understand how CryptoBot works.
+You can change the speed of data reading in `void HistoricData::fetchData()`
     - With **real data in real time**: A request to API from Binance is used to fetch real data in real time.
 In this case we can simulate our strategy in a real case in real time.

-    HABLAR SOBRE EL TIEMPO DE REFRESCO DE CADA UNA Y DE CÓMO AFECTA LOOKBACKPERIOD
+In this cae, each data is fetch every second from Binance.
+Furthermore, lookBacKPeriod is setted to 3, so when start, it is delayed a few seconds before to see CryptoBot works.

 -  **Create historical Data**.
 Functionallity to create historical data in a text file.
 A request to API from Binance is used in order to fetch real data from Bitcoint in real time.